1983shiv/ref-notes/nodejs.md

 - src folder which contain the C++ src code.

-**Important** : unlime browser runtime, node js runtime does not have access to webAPI.
+**Important** : unlike browser runtime, node js runtime does not have access to webAPI.

 **Node.js Summary**
 - Node.js is an open-source, cross-platform Javascript runtime environment